DataDog/hiring-engineers/answers.md

 ```
 When this monitor sends you an email notification, take a screenshot of the email that it sends you.
 ```
-Depending on the event different mails will triggert.
+Depending on current event, different mails will be triggert.
 As an example there is a screenshot of a warning message.
 This message is triggered when the metric is above 500.
 <img src="img/threshold_mail.png"/>

 #### Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.